cardosoGu/cardosoGu/README.md

 - Interested in clean architecture and good API and UI practices.
 - Always learning new tech to improve my skills in the tech world.

-## 🛠️ Exploring the Fullstack World 🖥️
+## 🚀 Aspiring Fullstack Developer

-I focus on **Node.js, React, and TypeScript**, building projects to practice API integration, secure authentication, and clean UI.
-I like to turn ideas into real apps that help people while improving my coding and problem-solving skills.
+I’m focused about JavaScript, Node.js, React, and TypeScript, building projects that boost my skills and help me level up to deliver clean and smart code.

-## ⭐ Objective
+## 🎯 Career Objective

-My journey is about growing as a developer and learning to solve problems in a smart way.
-I aim to work on projects that challenge me, help me learn, and create a positive impact.
-If you want to collaborate or share ideas, feel free to reach out!
+My journey is about growing as a developer, learning to solve problems in a smart way and joining a team that values growth.
+Ready to contribute and keep learning.

 ## 🚀 Tech Stack